theKashey/react-imported-component/README.md

 #### React-Hot-Loader
 Very opinionated library.
 No loader __have__ to support it, as long this is altering the whole dev process and could not be repeated in production.
+Read [this article](https://codeburst.io/react-hot-loader-considered-harmful-321fe3b6ca74) about pros and cons using react-hot-loader among your project.

 #### Small Conclusion
 There is no "best" or "worst" loader.
 They all almost similar on front-end and could solve most SSR specific tasks.
+They are all litteraly is a ONE command, just API a bit differs.

 You are free to pick any.
+Or found your own one.

 ## Licence
 MIT